inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 ## Testing

-I've used unittest to test my application.
+I've used `unittest` to test my application.
 It tests the following:

 - The application returns the correct time.
 - We can access the application.

+I've also developed these tests using the best practices for testing:

+- **Coverage**: Tests cover all functions of the application - they test both time and availability of the page.
+- **Assertive Testing**: Tests use assertions to ensure that the responses from the API are as expected.
+This includes checking the status code and the content of the page.
+- **Test Separation**: Keeping tests separate from application code.
+Store them in a dedicated directory, such as "tests."
+- **Arrange-Act-Assert pattern**: Each test uses AAA pattern: Arrange (set up the test environment), Act (perform the action being tested), and Assert (verify the expected outcome).